 - Tip in the vegetables and stir gently.

-- Stir through the pepper and add the bay leaf before covering with the lid.
+- Stir through the salt, pepper and thyme, and then tuck the bay leaf into the stew, covering it with the liquid.

 - Remove the casserole from the oven, and take out the bay leaf.